This is not your typical things to do in Memphis with kids guide.

 I now get why they wanted us to visit – only in America, lol.

-Neon lights flashing, music pumping from inside of clubs, and the smell of barbecue wafting from restaurants, Beale Street is the heart of Memphis music.
+Neon lights flashing, live music pumping from inside of clubs, and the smell of barbecue wafting from restaurants, Beale Street is the heart of Memphis music.

 This three block radius of clubs, restaurants, and shops is a melting pot of delta blues, jazz, rock’n’ roll, R&B and gospel.
 And you don’t have to be here in the wee hours to experience it or leave your kids back at the hotel.